 Join one of our locally-led volunteer programs in Costa Rica and work on projects which focus on fighting gender inequality, teaching English to children, and upskilling communities – while exploring the unique tropical terrains of Costa Rica’s Central Valley.

-Whether you’re looking to volunteer with children at a local school, or facilitate women’s empowerment workshops, when you join a community volunteer program in Costa Rica you’ll be contributing to locally-led sustainable programs that empower the communities we work with.
+Whether you’re looking to volunteer with children at a local school or facilitate women’s empowerment workshops, when you join a community volunteer program in Cartago, Costa Rica you’ll be contributing to locally-led sustainable programs that empower the communities we work with.

 Our volunteer programs in Costa Rica focus on:

-Surrounded by farmlands and sprawling banana and pineapple plantations, our base is in the small town of Cimarrones, located at the border of Cartago and Limón provinces.
-Joining a volunteer program gives you the opportunity to connect with people from all over the world who are there for the same reason as you — to make an ethical impact.
+Surrounded by farmlands and active and inactive volcanoes, our base is located in the original Costa Rican capital of Cartago.
+Situated in the Central Valley, Cartago is 45 minutes outside the capital of San Jose to the west and 2 hours to the beach to the east.
+Joining a volunteer program gives you the opportunity to connect with people from all over the world who are there for the same reason as you — to make an ethical impact and develop valuable skills to make them more effective changemakers in their own communities.

 Because all of our programs are locally led, you’ll work in collaboration with community leaders, government organisations and NGOs.
 Throughout the duration of your volunteer program, you’ll enjoy homemade Costa Rican cuisine and learn about the language and culture of Costa Rica first-hand.
 You’ll also have the opportunity to learn Spanish and enjoy the pura vida lifestyle that Costa Rica is famous for.

-It’s no coincidence that our volunteer programs in Costa Rica are rated tops.
+It’s no coincidence that our volunteer programs in Costa Rica are rated so highly.
 We take every opportunity to make sure that our programs are the best by:

 When you join a volunteer program in Costa Rica, you’ll contribute to the following UN SDGs: Goal 4: Quality Education, Goal 5: Gender Equality, and Goal 8: Decent Work and Economic Growth.